• Skip to primary navigation

 Chai Spice Blend

-Make your own spiced tea at home, or add a warm chai flavor to your next recipe with this Chai Spice Blend.
-Made with ginger, cinnamon, cloves, cardamom, and just a pinch of black pepper.
-A versatile spice blend to keep in your kitchen.
+Use this chai spice blend to make your own spiced tea at home or add a warm chai flavor to your next recipe.
+It's made with ginger, cinnamon, cloves, cardamom, and just a pinch of black pepper.

 Prep Time5 minutes minutes